Post Workout Meal: Recovering Faster with Nutrition

 Window of Opportunity

 You've just completed a very intense 90 minute strength and conditioning workout and your body is tired but also hungry and is primed for calories.
 Now that your muscles have been broken down and your gas tank is empty, the window of opportunity to refill is closing and depending on when you consume your post workout calories, could determine where your body will breakdown more muscle than it repairs.
+Listen to this podcast with sports dietitian, Tavis Piattoly to learn about the importance of nutrition for recovery and how to design an appropriate post-workout meal.

 1) What happens during an intense strength and conditioning workout